TheochemUI/eOn/_sources/devdocs/testing.md

 ---
 myst:
   html_meta:
-    "description": "Guide for developers on the testing suite in EON, including unit tests, approval tests, and integration tests, and how to add new tests."
+    "description": "Guide for developers on the testing suite in eOn, including unit tests, approval tests, and integration tests, and how to add new tests."
-    "keywords": "EON testing, unit tests, integration tests, meson tests, gtest"
+    "keywords": "eOn testing, unit tests, integration tests, meson tests, gtest"
 ---

 # Tests